MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ServicePrincipal.md

 ```

 ### -DisplayName
 The DisplayName parameter specifies the friendly name of the service principal.
 If the name contains spaces, enclose the name in quotation marks (").
-This parameter has a maximum length of 256 characters.

 ```yaml
 Type: String